serena0907/serena0907/README.md

 ### Hi, I'm student! 👋
-I am going to tell something about me :
 - 🎓I go to elemtary school, but I will go to middle school next year.
 - 💖 My hobbies are drawing, reading and baking.
 - 🤔 I am interested in python:) I have learned python for 6 months.